-10.12 The chair and the deputy chair of the committee are external members appointed by the college executive on the recommendation of the head of school.
+10.12 The chair and the deputy chair of the committee are external members appointed by the college executive on the recommendation of the head of school/dean/associate director.

-Secretary Chapter 10
+Secretary

-10.13 The secretary of the committee is appointed by the college executive/head of school.
+10.13 The secretary of the committee is appointed by the college executive/head of school/dean/associate director.